Ezra Cornell: Early life

-Cornell's earliest American patrilineal ancestor, Thomas Cornell (1595–1655), was a Puritan and a follower of Roger Williams and Anne Hutchinson before finally embracing Quakerism, the religion of Thomas Cornell's descendants.
+Cornell's earliest American patrilineal ancestor, Thomas Cornell (1595–1655), was a Puritan and a follower of Roger Williams and Anne Hutchinson before finally embracing Quakerism, the faith of his descendants.

 Career

-Cornell initially pursued a career in carpentry and traveled extensively throughout New York state in the profession.
+Cornell initially pursued a career in carpentry and traveled extensively throughout New York State in the profession.
 Upon first setting eyes on Cayuga Lake and Ithaca, New York in the spring of 1828, he decided that Ithaca would be his future home.

 Cornell was hired as a mechanic by Otis Eddy to work at his cotton mill on Cascadilla Creek.
 On Eddy's recommendation, Jeremiah S. Beebe then hired Cornell to repair and overhaul his plaster and flour mills on Fall Creek.
 During Cornell's long association with Beebe, he designed and built a tunnel for a new mill race on Fall Creek, a stone dam on Fall Creek (which formed Beebe Lake), and a new flour mill.
 By 1832, Cornell was placed in charge of all Beebe's concerns at Fall Creek.

 In 1831, Cornell married Mary Ann Wood in Dryden, New York.
 The young and growing family needed more income than he could earn as manager of Beebe's mills, so Cornell purchased rights in a patent for a new type of plow and began decades of traveling away from Ithaca.
 His territories for sales of the plow included the states of Maine and Georgia.
 He sold in Maine in the summer and the milder Georgia in the winter.